jbatarse1/Financial_Planning_Tools/README.md

 # Financial_Planning_Tools

-Application developed to analyze stocks, bonds, cryptocurrency retirements planning
+Application developed to analyze stocks, bonds, cryptocurrency retirements planning.

-This program is to develop a **Python** application within Jupyter Lab and to perform financial planning analysis for the evaluation of a retirement portfolio.
+This program runs a **Python** application within Jupyter Lab to perform financial planning analysis for the evaluation of a retirement portfolio.

-To determine which  portfolio has the

-Plots are also created to visualize the information for better decision making.
+Line and Bar Plots are created to visualize the information for better understanding and decision making.

-The results from this analysis will indicate the best choice

-When working in jupyter lab, ensure you activate hidden files by allowing notebook to access them via *dotenv*.
+When working in jupyter lab, ensure you activate hidden files by allowing notebook to access them via ```dotenv```.

 Must have keys in a hidden file .env with keys listed
 ---